Getting Started

 Tooltip Add a Decision Node shown when hovering over the square button in the flyover menu on the No Test action.

-Anyway, click the button as shown above to add a child decision.
+Click the button shown above to add a child decision node.

 Tree after a child Decision node has been added under the No Test action, ready for its own action children.